Historical Apoplexy · State Legislative Adaptations · Louisiana

 that depends on petroleum extraction revenue is the fiscal model

-diversification away from extraction dependence.
+represents fiscal diversification away from extraction

-(3) Augustus Caesar formalized the annona civica — monthly grain
+(3) Augustus Caesar formalized the annona civica, monthly grain

-distribution to approximately 200,000 Roman citizens — as civic
+distribution to approximately 200,000 Roman citizens, as civic

 infrastructure.
 Augustus was a documented tyrant: Suetonius